2026 Categories

 This award is open to architects working on buildings - whether residential or teaching facilities – in the nursery, primary and secondary education sector including sixth form colleges.
 Your entry should include one built project completed in the year from 1 December 2024 – 1 December 2025 and a minimum of 1 other project either built or unbuilt.
 No more than four projects, in total, should be submitted and built projects should have been completed in the past three years.
 One project may be international.
 The judges will be looking for evidence of all-round design excellence including the ability to delight building users, an appropriate response to context and positive contribution to the community, sustainability and the promotion of wellbeing and fitness for purpose over a body of work.
 The size of the projects featured will not be a factor in their deliberations

-Higher Education Architect of the Year
+Higher Education Architect of the Year, sponsored by benx

 This award is open to architects working on buildings - whether residential or teaching facilities – in the higher education sector.
 This can include further education colleges, technical colleges, post 18 community colleges and universities.
 Your entry should include one built project completed in the year from 1 December 2024 – 1 December 2025 and a minimum of 1 other project either built or unbuilt.
 No more than four projects, in total, should be submitted and built projects should have been completed in the past three years.
 One project may be international.
 The judges will be looking for evidence of all-round design excellence including the ability to delight building users, an appropriate response to context and positive contribution to the community, sustainability and the promotion of wellbeing and fitness for purpose over a body of work.
 The size of the projects featured will not be a factor in their deliberations

-Housing Architect of the Year
+Housing Architect of the Year, sponsored by wienerberger

 This award is open to architects working on all forms of housing development from a minimum of two homes up to large-scale multi-unit housing developments.
 This includes homes for sale, social housing and market rate rental homes.
 Your entry should include one built project completed in the year from 1 December 2024 – 1 December 2025 and a minimum of 1 other project either built or unbuilt.
 No more than four projects, in total, should be submitted and built projects should have been completed in the past three years.
 One project may be international.
 The judges will be looking for evidence of all-round design excellence including the ability to delight occupiers, sustainability and the promotion of wellbeing and fitness for purpose over a body of work.
 The size of the projects featured will not be a factor in their deliberations.